palscruz23/rul-estimation/README.md

-# Remaining Useful Life Prediction of Turbofan Engines
+# Remaining Useful Life Estimation of Turbofan Engines

 This repository contains a machine learning project aimed at predicting the Remaining Useful Life (RUL) of turbofan engines using the **PHM08 Prognostics Data Challenge Dataset** provided by NASA.
-Accurate RUL prediction can enable proactive maintenance, reduce operational costs, and prevent unexpected failures.
+Accurate RUL Estimation can enable proactive maintenance, reduce operational costs, and prevent unexpected failures.

 ## 📊 Dataset Overview